kr-colab/ReLocator/docs/source/usage.rst

    locator = Locator(config)

-   # Note: GPU optimizations and memory-efficient pipeline are enabled by default!
+   # Note: GPU optimizations are enabled by default!
-   # To disable them:
+   # To disable mixed precision:
    # config["use_mixed_precision"] = False
-   # config["use_efficient_pipeline"] = False

    # Load data from various formats:
    #